JakobHav/Lab1-Diodes/main.typ

 === Conclusion

-We measured and compared our results to the simulations and found similar results.
+We measured and compared the real-word IV-Curves of the three different diodes, compared our results to the simulation and found similar results.
+#v(10pt)
 = 1.3 Light-emitting diodes

 == 1.3.1 Simulation